 It’s not evenly applied.
 I am a “person with disabilities,” but not a “person with cooking skill” or a “person who writes.”
 Person-first language is only used for attributes perceived as undesirable, and couldn’t be more transparent in doing so.
 Similarly, nobody would refer to my S.O. as a “person with good health.”
 Why?
 Isn’t he a person too, or does this condescension only apply to poor unfortunates like me?
 Is it really necessary to have that much reminding that I’m a person?

 It’s not that easy to remove.
 Living with a long-term, chronic disability is not the same as having, say, a sprained ankle.
 The situation I live with affects how I think, feel, and (to a lesser extent) behave in ways that being “a person with measles” or “a person with a broken arm” don’t.
-My disabilities don’t define my life, but putting extra words in between them and me like linguistic bubble wrap has no impact on my reality.
+My disabilities don’t define my life, but putting extra words in between them and me like linguistic bubble wrap has no beneficial impact on my reality.

 It sounds awkward.
 I fully acknowledge that this is probably really petty.
 But, like I said before, things that don’t flow easily in conversation draw attention to themselves.
 Sometimes even things that are perfectly grammatically correct still lead to awkward prose.
 If the purpose of using person-first language about me is to emphasize me over my conditions, this seems counterproductive.